 Keep your distance.
 It may not be possible to stay 6 feet away from everyone at your job, but when it is, take your space.
 This keeps you from breathing in droplets from others and vice versa.
 If you work in a flexible environment, talk to your employer about moving workstations permanently to create distance between you and your co-workers.

 Take tests.
-Similarly, employees may be more likely to get tested regularly if they have flexibility to do so.
+Similarly, some employees may be more likely to get tested regularly if they have the flexibility to do so.
 With easier access to testing, your job can help curb COVID-19 spread before it starts.

 Check on the ventilation.
 Open windows and doors when possible and use fans to send inside air outside.
 Ask if your company’s filtration systems are properly inspected and working well.
 You can also ask about portable HEPA air filtration systems.
 These can boost the air filtration for areas where COVID-19 transmission risk is higher, such as at a doctor’s office.

 Be germ-savvy.
 Keep up good public health practices: Wash your hands often, don’t touch your face, and stay home if you have respiratory symptoms such as a runny nose or cough.

 Keep things clean.
 Clean high-touch surfaces at your workspace at least once a day or as often as you need.
 Some good places to clean include counters, shopping carts, tables, doorknobs, keyboards, phones, and pens.